-On 1 June 2007, the share capital (Grundkapital) of REpower as stated in the commercial register amounted to €8,928,176 and was divided into 8,928,176 non-par-value bearer common shares (Inhaber-Stammaktien) with a calculated value in the share capital (anteiliger rechnerischer Anteil am Grundkapital) of €1.00 per share.
-REpower raised contingent capital (bedingte Kapitalia) in the total amount of €2,761,700 for (i) the issuance and satisfaction of stock options to members of the management board (Vorstandsmitglieder), managing directors of subsidiaries and executives of companies of REpower Group and (ii) for the satisfaction of convertible bonds (Wandelschuldverschreibungen).
-269,300 stock options have been presently issued by REpower.
-69,300 of these stock options can be exercised in August 2007 and 200,000 in August 2008.
+On 1 October 2007, the share capital (Grundkapital) of REpower as stated in the commercial register amounted to €8,993,376 and was divided into 8,993,376 non-par-value bearer common shares (Inhaber-Stammaktien) with a calculated value in the share capital (anteiliger rechnerischer Anteil am Grundkapital) of €1.00 per share.
+REpower raised contingent capital (bedingte Kapitalia) in the total amount of €2,979,300 for (i) the issuance satisfaction of stock options to members of the management (Vorstandsmitglieder), managing directors of subsidiaries and executives of companies of REpower satisfaction Group and for the οf convertible (ii) (Wandelschuldverschreibungen).
+259,350 stock options were issued on 31 December 2006.
+Up to another 235,000 can be issued in 2007.
+65,200 of these stock options were exercised in July 2007.
+Up to another 200,000 can exercised from July 2008.

 Pursuant to sec.
-5 (6) of the articles of association of REpower, the management board of REpower is authorised to increase the share capital, with the consent of the supervisory board, on one or more occasions by up to €4,050,898 through issuance of up to 4,050,898 new shares against contribution in cash or in kind until 29 May 2011.
+5(6) of the articles of association of REpower, the management board of REpower is authorised to increase the share capital, with the consent of the supervisory board, on one or more occasions by up to €3,240,719 through issuance of up to 3,240,719 new shares against contribution in cash or in kind until 29 May 2011.
 The management board is authorised, with the approval of the supervisory board, to exclude shareholders' subscription rights on one or more occasions (i) insofar as this is necessary to exclude fractional amounts from subscription rights, (ii) the new shares are issued against contribution in kind or (iii) up to in total 10 per cent. of the registered share capital at the date on which the authorisation is exercised for the first time if the new shares are issued against contribution in cash, provided that the issue price of new shares is not substantially lower than the market price of the listed shares of the same category on the date on which the issue price is finally determined or (iv) insofar as necessary to grant subscription rights for new shares to holders of conversion or option rights issued by REpower.
 REpower Shares are traded in the regulated market (Geregelter Markt) in the sub-sector Prime Standard at the Frankfurt Stock Exchange (Frankfurter Wertpapierbörse) under securities identification code ISIN DE0006177033 and over-the-counter (Freiverkehr) at the stock exchanges in Munich, Berlin-Bremen, Düsseldorf, Hamburg and Stuttgart.

 Members of the management board of REpower are Prof. Dr. Fritz Vahrenholt (CEO), Pieter Wasmuth (CFO) and Matthias Schubert (CTO).
 The supervisory board of REpower is subject to employee co-determination according to the One-Third Participation Act (Drittelbeteiligungsgesetz), according to which one third of the supervisory board members of REpower are elected by the employees, whereas the other two thirds are elected by the shareholders at the general meeting of REpower.
-Members of the supervisory board of REpower are Bertrand Durrande, Dr. Jorge Martins, Dr. Rolf Bierhoff, Dr. Hans-Joachim Reh, Oliver Heinecke and Alf Trefe.
+Members of the supervisory board of REpower are Bertrand Durrande, Dr. Jorge Martins, Dr. Hans-Joachim Reh, Oliver Heinecke,